New Union Treaty

-The New Union Treaty (Новый союзный договор) was a draft treaty that would have replaced the 1922 Treaty on the Creation of the USSR to salvage and reform the Soviet Union.
-A ceremony of the Russian SFSR signing the treaty was scheduled for 20 August 1991, but was prevented by the August Coup a day earlier.
-The preparation of this treaty was known as the Novo-Ogarevo process (новоогаревский процесс), named after Novo-Ogaryovo, a governmental estate where the work on the document was carried out and where Soviet President and CPSU General Secretary Mikhail Gorbachev talked with leaders of Union republics.
+The New Union Treaty (Новый союзный договор) was a draft treaty that would have replaced the 1922 Treaty on the Creation of the Union of Soviet Socialist Republics (USSR) to salvage and reform the USSR.
+A ceremony of the Russian SFSR signing the treaty was scheduled for 20 August 1991 but was prevented by the August Coup a day earlier.

+The preparation of this treaty was known as the Novo-Ogaryovo process (новоогаревский процесс), named after Novo-Ogaryovo, a governmental estate where the work on the document was carried out and where Soviet President and CPSU General Secretary Mikhail Gorbachev talked with leaders of Union republics.

 History

 A less centralized federal system was proposed by Gorbachev during the Communist Party Congress of July 1990.
 A draft of the New Union Treaty was submitted to the Supreme Soviet of the Soviet Union on 23 November 1990.
 A drafting committee started work on the text on 1 January 1991.
 Six of the fifteen Soviet republics, however, did not participate in the drafting of the treaty: Armenia, Georgia, Moldova, Estonia, Latvia and Lithuania.
 The proposal was approved by the Soviet of the Union on 6 March and sent to the Supreme Soviets of each republic for approval.

 Agreement could not be reached on the distribution of power between the Union and the Republics and the proposal was not approved.
 As an additional restrictive element, some autonomous republics expressed the desire to raise their status and to be a party to the new Soviet treaty.
 Gorbachev tried to gain popular support for the proposal.
-On 17 March 1991, a popular referendum was held in the nine republics (Russia, Byelorussia, Ukraine, Azerbaijan, Kazakhstan, Kirghizia, Tajikistan, Turkmenia, and Uzbekistan) which participated in the drafting of the treaty.
-In the referendum 76% of voters supported maintaining the federal system of the Soviet Union, including a majority in all of the nine republics.
+On 17 March 1991, the nine republics (Russia, Byelorussia, Ukraine, Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenia, and Uzbekistan) which participated in the drafting of the treaty held a popular referendum.
+76% of voters supported maintaining the federal system of the Soviet Union, including a majority in all of the nine republics.
 Opposition was greatest in large cities like Leningrad and Moscow.
-The referendum was mostly boycotted in the other six republics as they were already moving towards independence.
+As the other six republics were already moving towards independence, citizens mostly boycotted the referendum.
 An agreement between the Soviet central government and the nine republics, known as the 9 + 1 agreement, was finally signed in Novo-Ogaryovo on 23 April.
 The New Union Treaty would have converted the Soviet Union into a confederation of independent republics with a common president, foreign policy, and military.

-By August, eight of the nine republics, except Ukraine, approved the draft of the new Treaty with some conditions.
+By August, eight of the nine republics, except Ukraine, had approved the draft of the new Treaty with some conditions.
 Ukraine did not agree on the terms of the Treaty.
-In the republican referendum on 17 March, the majority of residents of Ukraine supported joining the Union only if Ukraine declared itself a sovereign state.
+In the republican referendum on 17 March, the majority of residents of Ukraine supported joining the Union only if Ukraine declared itself a sovereign state, one that would be free and independent but still confederated with Russia.